-Riverside and BHP have agreed to move forward with a third year of generative funding for copper exploration in Sonora, Mexico.
-BHP Exploration Chile SpA (“BHP”) will fund US$1,300,000 in year 3 towards the Exploration Financing Agreement (“EFA”) in the copper producing belt of Mexico (the “Program”).
+Riverside and BHP have agreed to move forward with a fourth year of generative funding for copper exploration in Sonora, Mexico.
+BHP Exploration Chile SpA (“BHP”) will fund US$1,600,000 in year 4 on specified properties in the Exploration Financing Agreement (“EFA”) in the copper producing belt of Mexico.
 The Program will focus on identifying and developing exploration opportunities leading to the discovery of new large copper deposits within an Area of Interest using Riverside’s technical knowledge base of copper systems and strong generative exploration team strategically based in Hermosillo, Sonora.